emanuelescarabattoli/react-top-progress-bar/README.md

 # React Top Progress Bar
 Adds a progress bar displayed on top of your page.
 When value changes, an **animation** is performed.
+When value is less or equal to 0 or greater than or equal to 100 the progress bar will **disappear automatically**

 ## Demo
 You can find a demo [here](https://emanuelescarabattoli.github.io/react-top-progress-bar/)